Magicsoftuz/.github/profile/README.md

 Learn more about what we're doing in open source at Github profile Interested in a career at MagicSoft?
 Check out our opportunities on [MagicSoft Careers](https://magicsoft.uz/)!

-# Meaningful SILENCE is always better than meaningless WORDS!